muchimi/Macro-Deck-Windows-Vjoy-Plugin/README.md

 ## Installation

-Place the muchimi.vjoy folder in the zip file to %appdata%\macro deck\plugin folder.
+Place the muchimi.vjoy folder in the zip file to %appdata%\macro deck\plugins folder.

 ## VJOY consideration